 - Among teens who said they had been drinking and driving in the past month, 85% also said they had engaged in binge drinking during the same time period.

 Although it is illegal for anyone under the age of 21 to drink alcohol in the U.S., teens still find ways to get it.
+Teach your teen how to seek treatment for alcohol abuse if needed.
 And once your child is of legal age, he or she needs to know how to remain safe.
 That’s why it’s important to not treat alcohol as a taboo subject.
 Instead, have open and honest discussions about it on a regular basis.